lwilletts/mpvc/README.md

  # running mpvc for first time can show some warnings:
  # (output) Warning: .config/mpvc/mpvc.conf not found, see docs/mpvc.conf
- # mpvc-installer config-user performs the default user config
+ # mpvc-installer config-user sets the default user config
  mpvc-installer config-user

  # Another common warning is